 Potential ideas also need to be checked against required standards for function and performance, depending on the industry and product type.

-Now is also the time when the circle can be widened beyond the product design team and bring in stakeholders from elsewhere in the business to feed back on the concepts based on their specific expertise.
+Now is the time when the circle can be widened beyond the product design team and bring in stakeholders from elsewhere in the business to feed back on the concepts based on their specific expertise.

 4. Prototype and test

-Each time the prototype is tested, new discoveries will come to light that can help you improve the product.
+Each time the prototype is tested, new discoveries will come to light that can help improve the product.
 The iteration phases are when the improvements are made, and these phases sit in between the testing sessions.